EvolvingLMMs-Lab/lmms-eval/README.md

 In the field of language models, there has been a valuable precedent set by the work of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 They offer integrated data and model interfaces, enabling rapid evaluation of language models and serving as the backend support framework for the [open-llm-leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), and has gradually become the underlying ecosystem of the era of foundation models.

 However, the evaluation of multi-modality models is still in its infancy, and there is no unified evaluation framework that can be used to evaluate multi-modality models across a wide range of datasets.
-To address this challenge, we introduce **lmms-eval**, an evaluation framework meticulously crafted for consistent and efficient evaluation of Large-scale Multi-modality Models (LMMs).
+To address this challenge, we introduce **lmms-eval**, an evaluation framework meticulously crafted for consistent and efficient evaluation of Large Multimoal Models (LMMs).

 We humbly obsorbed the exquisite and efficient design of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 Building upon its foundation, we implemented our `lmms-eval` framework with performance optimizations specifically for LMMs.